Bringing Tolerance to Our Beaches (Private-Religious)

 Ask students to work with 3-4 other students to plan a new before/after scenario to role-play before the class.
 Each part should take no more than one minute to perform, and the performance should have a sign to explain the before and a sign to explain the after.
 (For example, the before sign would say: "Before McBean, Star-bellies only sat with Star-bellies on the school bus."
 The after sign would say: "After McBean, Star bellies and Plain-bellies sat together.")

 Give students a chance to plan their role-play.
-Distribute Attachment Two to each group to use as a guide.
+Distribute Handout Two to each group to use as a guide.

 Perform the role-plays.